 Heart disease has many different causes, but some of them can be attributed to lifestyle.
 Stress can be a major factor for some, and eating a badly balanced diet can also contribute.
 Lessening or eliminating these two factors can help avoid a cardiac event, or it can delay one for those with a hereditary predisposition.
 The changes for the patient can be gradual if caught early enough, and it may help avoid an incident from occurring.

 While not all illnesses and diseases can be prevented with a healthy lifestyle, the severity of many of them can be eased by making better life choices.
 Avoiding stress, eating a balanced diet and exercising can all help a person remain healthier in the long run.
+There are many alternative therapies for stress, including yoga, meditation and breathwork.
 For those who do end up with a disease, modern medicine has found that good living habits will ease the symptoms and keep the patient alive longer.